Akuli/math-tutorial/explanations.rst

 Which functions have derivatives?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the derivative chapter I said that most functions you'll come across have a
+In :ref:`the derivative chapter <derivatives>` I said that most functions
-derivative.
+you'll come across have a derivative.
 Let's be a bit more specific.
-The derivative doesn't exist in these
+The
-cases:
+derivative doesn't exist in these cases:

 .. asymptote::
    :align: right